CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/3 Architecture - exam questions.md

 ### What is a component?
 And what’s a connector?

 - **Component:** An encapsulated part of a software system with a designated interface, such as a class, module, or subsystem.
+Components may be represented as modules (packages), classes, objects or a set of related functions.
 - **Connector:** A connection or relationship between components.
 They can be static (e.g., imports, dependencies) or dynamic (e.g., method calls or data streams).

 ### What is coupling?
 What is cohesion?
 What should a good design do with them?

-- **Coupling:** The measure of the strength of the connection between components.
-- **Cohesion:** The degree to which elements within a component work together to fulfill a specific function.
-- **Good Design:** Minimize coupling while maximizing cohesion to reduce dependencies and enhance modularity.
+- **Coupling:** Coupling refers to the degree of interdependence between components.
+Low coupling means components are less dependent on each other, making the system more modular and easier to maintain.
+- **Cohesion:** Cohesion refers to how closely related and focused the responsibilities of a single component are.
+High cohesion means that a component has a well-defined purpose and its parts work together effectively.
+- **Good Design:** A good design aims to minimize coupling and maximize cohesion.
+This leads to a modular architecture where components can be developed, tested, and maintained independently, enhancing system flexibility and robustness.

 ### What is a pattern?
 Why is it useful for describing architecture?

 - **Pattern:** The essence of a solution to a recurring problem in a specific context.
+- **Usefulness:**
+  1. Experts can recall similar solved problems and customize the solution, leveraging existing knowledge.
-- **Usefulness:** Patterns document established solutions, provide a shared vocabulary for design discussions, and help manage tradeoffs in architectural decisions.
+  2. Patterns document existing experience, providing a shared vocabulary and understanding of design solutions.
+  3. The context of a pattern states when and when not to apply the solution, guiding appropriate usage.
+  4. A pattern lists the trade-offs involved in applying the solution, helping architects make informed decisions.

 ### Can you name the components in a 3-tiered architecture?
 And what about the connectors?